front-end-foundations/session1/README.md

 ##Homework

-1. Examine the provided homework samples for inspiration and try your hand at redesigning the page usings the CSS techniques described in class.
+1. Examine the provided homework samples for inspiration and try your hand at redesigning the page using the CSS techniques described in class.

+--- alternatively ---

+1. Download the original files as distributed in class and, using the steps aboce, try to recreate the design we did in class.

 ##Reading